Review of the operation of the Veterans’ Support Act 2014 now extended to

-Professor Ron Paterson has been appointed to lead a review of the operation of the Veterans’ Support Act 2014.
+Professor Ron Paterson was appointed in June 2017 to lead a review of the operation of the Veterans’ Support Act 2014.

 Why is there a review?